-- Students will be able to check into their residence halls beginning on Thursday, Aug.
-20. We'll send an assigned check-in time to your Whitman email as the date gets closer. - Families who need overnight accommodations in Walla Walla are encouraged to make reservations as soon as possible.
+- International student check-in is Aug.
+15-16.
+You will receive more information about housing in your Whitman email. - Families who need overnight accommodations in Walla Walla are encouraged to make reservations as soon as possible.
 Information about lodging, restaurants and activities in our community is available at wallawalla.org.
 If you need more information about traveling to Walla Walla, go to whit.mn/traveling.